siddharth2010/Smart-Locker/README.md

 * Connect the PI to a power Source and and Ethernet Cable, or WIFI Dongle (and set it up) (GPIO Mode is set to GPIO.BOARD)
 * Connect the Following sensors:
-   a.
-Stepper Motor to pin 32, 36, 38 and 40
+  * Stepper Motor to pin 32, 36, 38 and 40
-   b.
-Buzzer to pin 15
+  * Buzzer to pin 15
-   c.
-Ultrasonic Sensor to pins (GPIO_TRIGGER: 35, GPIO_ECHO 33)
+  * Ultrasonic Sensor to pins (GPIO_TRIGGER: 35, GPIO_ECHO 33)
-   d.
-RFID to pin 8,9,10
+  * RFID to pin 8,9,10
-   e.
-Vibration Sensor to pin 16
+  * Vibration Sensor to pin 16
-   f.
-Led to pin 18
+  * Led to pin 18
 * Connect Vcc and Gnd for each of the previously given sensors appropriately using a breadboard

 ### Follow the following steps to get the locker running